 The Tiergarten Park is Berlin's green lung and covers a total area of 210 hectares in the middle of the city centre.
 The park stretches from the Brandenburg Gate and the government quarter to the Zoological Garden, which is a 40 minutes' walk away, and offers numerous opportunities for walking, picnicking, sunbathing or cycling.
 Thanks to the surrounding sights as well as other memorials in the park itself, you don’t even miss the cultural aspect on a day at the Tiergarten.
 In the ‘Café am Neuen See’ in the southern part of the park you can enjoy the summer in a relaxed beer garden atmosphere with a view over the water.
 There will also be musical entertainment from the end of June until the beginning of September during the concert summer at the tea house of the English Garden.
 Every Sunday, local and international artists perform on an open-air stage, admission to the concerts is free.
 For more information visit Café am Neuen See and konzertsommer.jimdo.com (only available in German).

-3. Dancing into the summer at Fête de la Musique, 21st June 2019
+3. Dance into the Summer at Fête de la Musique

 Is there a better way to celebrate the beginning of summer than with cheerful music and jolly dancing?
-Following the French model, Berlin will celebrate the Fête de la Musique on the 21st of June.
-Numerous bands, solo artists and even entire orchestras will take part and give free concerts – on one of the approximately 100 indoor and open-air stages, in the middle of the park or on the street.
-Thanks to a special permit, theoretically anyone who wants to make music in public can do so between 4 pm and 10 pm.
+Following the French model, Berlin will celebrate the Fête de la Musique on 21 June 2019 Numerous bands, solo artists and even entire orchestras will take part and give free concerts – on one of the approximately 100 indoor and open-air stages, in the middle of the park or on the street.
+Thanks to a special permit, theoretically anyone who wants to make music in public can do so between 4pm and 10pm.
 The official concerts will take place all over the city and especially the districts of Prenzlauer Berg, Friedrichshain, Kreuzberg and Mitte will be very busy.
 The opening concert with Romano and other artists will take place the day before in Berlin Treptow-Köpenick.
-Here you find more information.

 Temperatures are rising and so is the appetite for a deliciously refreshing ice cream.
 Whether experimental, vegan or exotic creations – the German capital offers a large and varied selection of first-class ice cream parlours for every taste.
 Here are some of our recommendations: